 Presentation Evaluations (20 points): Each student will evaluate other group presentations and their group members to provide feedback, ensure attendance and group work, and assist with my evaluations.
 Evaluations of other presentations will be handed in at the end of the class period, while evaluations of group members must be submitted on Canvas by the night of your presentation.
-Each evaluation is worth 2 points, so you may miss 1 evaluation and still receive full points, or receive bonus points if evaluate all.
+Each evaluation is worth 2 points, so you may miss 2 evaluations and still receive full point, or receive bonus points.